 The Merit List

-The 12 projects [5 Citations, 1 Special Mention and 6 Commendations] in the final list are selected after a rigorous and un-compromising review.
+The projects in the final list are selected after a rigorous and un-compromising review.
 These projects are not to be ranked.
-The very premise of a list as against an award is to view these as critical case-studies and represent the most desirable values in contemporary architecture in India.
-We must celebrate these works as examples of the highest standards in a variety of domains and areas of strength in contemporary Indian architecture.
+The very premise of a list as against an award is to view these as critical case-studies that represent desirable values in contemporary architecture in India.
+We celebrate these works as examples of high standards in contemporary Indian architecture.

 This list may serve as ‘essential readings’ and can help adjust the course of the profession in years to come.

-Each author of the projects selected in The Merit List will receive a citation letter, a poster, a personal and unique memento, and a curators’ note as a record of the recognition.
+Authors of the projects selected in The Merit List receive a citation letter, a personal and unique memento, and a curators’ note as a record of the recognition.